GenomicsAotearoa/hts_workshop_mpi/docs/level1/12_shell_navigation.md

     ??? success "Output"

         ```bash
-        /home/<username>
+        /home/shared/<username>
         ```

 This is your home directory.
 It is private to you, and has limited file storage space.
-When working on NeSI we typically want to leave our home directory and navigate to a project directory.
-We will use the `cd` ("change directory") command to swtich our current working directory to a new location in the NeSI file system.
+When working on NeSI properly we typically want to leave our home directory and navigate to a shared project directory.
+However, for the training today we will be working from this location.

-!!! terminal "code"

-    ```bash
-    cd /nesi/project/nesi03181/phel/
-    ```

-We are now inside a particular folder on the NeSI system, similar to how you navigate folders in the Windows Explorer program on your desktop.
 Let's now look at how our file system is organised.
 We can see what files and subdirectories are in this directory by running `ls`, which stands for "listing":

 !!! terminal "code"